nestordemeure/paretoFront/README.md

 I need to polish the concurrent Pareto front:

-- put `ConcurrentParetoFront` behind a feature to avoid having to import dependencies that are not used by most people (?)
 - add info on `ConcurrentParetoFront` to readme and lib.rs
 - publish to crates.io